-The Northern Cancer Fund raises funds that are 100% dedicated to supporting excellence in cancer care in Northwestern Ontario.
-The Northern Cancer Fund supports initiatives such as The Linda Buchan Centre for Breast Screening and Assessment, the tbaytel Tamarack House and smoking cessation programs for patients throughout Northwestern Ontario.
+The Northern Cancer Fund raises funds that are 100% dedicated to supporting exceptional cancer care in Northwestern Ontario.
+The Northern Cancer Fund supports initiatives such as The Linda Buchan Centre for Breast Screening and Assessment, the Tbaytel Tamarack House along with other essential equipment needed for the diagnosis and treatment of cancer in Northwestern Ontario.

 Your Donations Make HOPE Possible

 Today, more people are living with cancer than dying from it.
 Thanks to your donations, no one makes that journey alone as you are supporting patients and their families at every step of their cancer journey.

 Since we started raising funds for cancer treatment, equipment, and research almost 20 years ago through the Northern Cancer Research Foundation (NCRF), your donations over the years have directly helped us:

 Improve cancer care right here in Northwestern Ontario so that we all have quality cancer care, closer-to-home